Position: Associate Head Coach, Defensive Coordinator, Linebackers

 • Served as co-defensive coordinator (1999-03) and defensive coordinator at Oklahoma (2004-11).

 • Linebackers under his direction were named Big 12 Defensive Player of the Year five times and Big 12 Defensive Newcomer of the Year five times.
-Has coached three Butkus Award winners and five other Butkus Award finalists, including O’Daniel and Lamar.
+Has coached three Butkus Award winners and among seven total Butkus Award finalists in his career.

 • Broyles Award finalist in the 2006 season when Oklahoma led the Big 12 in total defense and scoring defense.